Aug 04, 2022

 Therefore, choosing the right web hosting provider plays a big role in eCommerce websites.
 It ensures that your online business remains operational and capable of handling any surges in traffic.

 2. Customers Can’t Try the Items

 As an online store owner, you won’t be able to invite shoppers to come into your store and try out your products before committing to a purchase.
 Not only is this an obvious difference from shopping in a brick-and-mortar shop, but also one of the major eCommerce disadvantages.

-To overcome this issue, it’s a good idea for online stores to employ a return policy in case the purchased item does not meet the customer’s expectations.
+To overcome this issue, it’s a good idea for example for online clothing stores to employ a return policy in case the purchased item does not meet the customer’s expectations.
 However, shoppers may not be happy with the extra hassle of returns and having to possibly pay the shipping charges.

 Fortunately, eCommerce solutions are being developed to solve this problem.
 With the help of Augmented Reality (AR) and Virtual Reality (VR), online retailers can recreate the in-store experience.